ros-navigation/docs.nav2.org/dev_containers/index.md

 Clicking the `Starting Dev Container (show log)` notification in VS Code allows you to observe in live time how the sausage is made, while typing `Dev Containers: Show Log` into the command palette will list all the available commands to review and revisit these log files later.
 :::

-While waiting for the initial setup, feel free to stretch your legs, grab a coffee, or continue to read the following guides to learn more about creating and user dev containers, or how to visualize and leverage graphical user interfaces from a headless development environment.
+While waiting for the initial setup, feel free to stretch your legs, grab a coffee, or continue to read the following guides to learn more about creating and using dev containers, or how to visualize and leverage graphical user interfaces from a headless development environment.

 - **[](dev_containers_docs/development_guide.md)**
   - How to develop Nav2 using dev containers and supporting tools